 The implications of this kind of breach are serious.
 The financial costs may be huge, but the reputational damage could be devastating.

 That’s why security is big business, and solutions that promise to overcome application vulnerabilities are especially attractive.

 But can traditional patch management solutions cope with complex and widespread application vulnerabilities?

-Data from Flexera’s 2014 Vulnerability Review shows that application vulnerabilities are everywhere.
+Data from Secunia’s 2014 Vulnerability Review shows that application vulnerabilities are everywhere.
 In 2013, there were 32% more vulnerabilities found in the examined applications, 16.3% of which were described as ‘highly critical’.

 Almost 76% of these vulnerabilities affected third-party programs.
 What that means is that the threat isn’t just large in size – it’s diversely spread across many applications on a network.

 For many years, Microsoft programs have reflected the core of the average business setup.
 But patching Microsoft programs alone protects against just 24% of the total risk posed by vulnerabilities.

 One of the toughest tasks for an IT manager is application discovery.
 Individual machines on a network could be home to third-party applications that are unknown and, as a result, will never be scanned or patched.
 It is only when all applications are discovered can a conventional patch management solution come into play, applying patches automatically across the whole organisation.